 If you’re investing in real estate, there are a lot of costs you must consider.
-How much you’ll pay for the property, how long you will own it and how much you can make on it all must be weighed before jumping in.
+How much you’ll pay for the property, how long you’ll own it and how much you can make on it all must be weighed before jumping in.

-Whether you’re investing to flip a property or holding it as a longer-term rental investment, carrying costs in real estate must be accounted for.
+Whether you’re investing to flip a property or holding it as a longer-term rental, carrying costs in real estate must be accounted for.
 Read on to learn what carrying costs are and how to account for them.

 What Are Carrying Costs?